firefox-containers-helper/firefox-containers-helper/README.md

 This container management extension is dangerously powerful.
 If you're not careful, you can delete all of your containers by turning on "Delete Mode", pressing `shift+enter`, and pressing "OK" to the prompts.
 At this time, the extension doesn't support undoing operations or rolling back commands.
 You've been warned!

+**Major warning:** if you delete all the extension on your browser that leverage containers, Firefox *will* reset them all.
+I discovered this the hard way when releasing v0.0.11-v0.0.14 - it caused a bit of panic when I was debugging and kept seeing my containers getting blown away.

 ## Future Features

 Open to suggestions.